xtremestuff/resolve-aces/README.md

 When exporting media using custom ODTs, ensure the correct Color Space Tag & Gamma Tag are manually matched to the respective ODT in the "Advanced Settings" panel on the Delivery page.

+### ACES Transform

+The custom IDT & ODT can also be used through the ACES Transform OFX plugin

 ## ACES IDTs